Select a specific section to view, or browse through the questions below.

 If I find an error in the CBEDS-ORA data after I’ve submitted the information, how do I correct the data?

-First, note that any modifications to already-submitted data must be done prior to the final due date.
-To modify your CBEDS data: Log in to the CBEDS-ORA before the final due date, make your modification(s), and resubmit your data.
+First, note that any modifications to already-submitted data must be done prior to the final due date or within the amendment window.
+To modify your CBEDS data: Log in to the CBEDS-ORA, decertify your data, make the modification(s), and resubmit your data.

 Do independently reporting charter schools complete a CDIF?